-The Company may not be able to meet its obligations as they become due, and the Company will require additional funding to continue as a going concern.
+The Company may not be able to meet its obligations as they become due, and the Company may require additional funding to continue as a going concern.

 Liquidity risk is the risk that the Company will not be able to meet its obligations as they become due.
-The Company's ability to continue as a going concern is dependent on management's ability to raise required funding through future equity or debt issuances.
-The Company manages its liquidity risk by forecasting cash flows from operations and anticipating any investing and financing activities.
-While the Company experiences positive cash flow from operations, such cash flow will not be sufficient on its own to fund payments on the short-term debt obligations owing to the Company's President and CEO, and other unsecured creditors.
-These material uncertainties cast significant doubt upon the Company's ability to continue as a going concern.
+The Company's ability to continue as a going concern may be dependent on management's ability to raise required funding through future equity or debt issuances.
+The Company manages its liquidity risk by forecasting cash flows from operations and anticipating any investment and financing activities.
+While the Company experiences positive cash flow from operations, such cash flow may not be sufficient on their own to fund payments to unsecured creditors.
+These material uncertainties cast doubt upon the Company's ability to continue as a going concern.

-The Company will require additional financing, which may not be available.
+The Company may require additional financing, which may not be available.

-The continued development of the Company will require additional financing.
+The continued development of the Company may require additional financing.
 There is no guarantee that the Company will be able to achieve its business objectives.
 The Company intends to fund its business objectives by way of additional offerings of equity and/or debt financing.
 The failure to raise or procure such additional funds could result in the delay or indefinite postponement of current business objectives.
 There can be no assurance that additional capital or other types of financing will be available if needed or that, if available, will be on terms acceptable to the Company.
 If additional funds are raised by offering equity securities or convertible debt, existing shareholders could suffer significant dilution.
 Any debt financing secured in the future could involve the granting of security against assets of the Company and also contain restrictive covenants relating to capital raising activities and other financial and operational matters, which may make it more difficult for the Company to obtain additional capital and to pursue business opportunities, including potential acquisitions.
-The Company will require additional financing to fund its operations until positive cash flow is achieved.